DannyM9021/cecs450/README.md

 - Potential factors: Gender, Age, Occupation, Physical Activity Level, Stress Level, BMI Category, Blood Pressure, Heart Rate, Daily Steps, Sleep Disorder
 - Sleep quality metrics: Sleep Duration, Quality of Sleep

 The dataset is in CSV format.
 It is very clean as it does not contain any missing information.
 The only mislabeled data is in the BMI Category.
 The descriptions in the dataset indicate that the BMI categories are "Underweight, Normal, Overweight, Obese".
 However, we found the BMI category column has "Normal weight, Normal, Overweight, Obese".
-We believe the underweight was mislabeled as "Normal weight" so we changed column name to the correct category.
+We believe the underweight was mislabeled as "Normal weight" so we changed the column name to the correct category.

 ## Definitions